philterd/phileas/docs/docs/filter_policies/filters/common_filters/sections.md

 expression pattern.

 > Because the `startPattern` and `endPattern` are user-supplied regular expressions, each match attempt is
 > time-bounded to guard against catastrophic backtracking (ReDoS).
-If matching exceeds the budget on a given input,
+If matching exceeds the budget on a given input, or
-> it is aborted and that input yields no section matches.
+> exhausts the stack, filtering that input fails with an error naming the filter and the pattern.
+No partially filtered
+> text is returned.
 The budget is controlled by the `regex.timeout.ms`
 > [setting](../../../settings.md#advanced-settings) (default `1000` ms).

 ### Required Parameters